 General Information

-Our range opening times vary according to Day Light Savings:
+Our range opening times vary in line with Day Light Savings:

-The club also has a 10 metre air rifle range.
-A benchrest rifle event is also conducted where shooters are permitted to use .22 sporting rifles fitted with telescopic sights or target rifles.
+Disciplines carried out are 10 metre air rifle, prone shooting and benchrest rifle.
+The benchrest rifle event is conducted where shooters are permitted to use .22 sporting rifles fitted with telescopic sights or target rifles.
 Coaching is always available.

 Shooting Disciplines